kwezetsky/corvus-tech-database/1) General/ii) Company Regulations.md

 * Employees have the right to (blank)

 2) **Right to Self-Defense**
-* Employees have the right to (blank)
+* Employees have the right to utilise weaponry to defend themselves against an active threat from a:
+  * i) Test Subject
+  * ii) Hostile combatant
+  * iii) Individual infected by biohazardous anomaly
+  * iv) Aggressive Compsognathus longipes

 ### Section 3: Employee Code of Conduct
 1) **Maturity**
 * Employees will be subject to punishment if they:
   * a) Lack maturity whilst conducting their respective duties.
   * b) Fail to uilise grammar in-game when given the instruction by individual departmental guidelines or by superiors.
-  * c) Utilise the radio for unnecessary chatter
+  * c) Utilise the radio for unnecessary chatter.
   * d) Fail to maintain radio silence when instructed.

 2) **Abandonment**